History of Washington services

 Under Granada, the services operated a low-cost model, to try to make the most out of the trade available.
 A new northbound amenity building was built at the foot of the stairs up to the bridge, replacing the escalator, providing shops, snacks and toilets to people who may not have wanted to cross the bridge.

-Bizarrely, of all their services, Granada wanted to trial running their own tourist information centre here, in Tyne and Wear.
+Bizarrely, of all their services across the UK, Granada wanted to trial running their own tourist information centre here, in Tyne and Wear.